 Parents generally know what’s best for the children.
 For instance, if one of the homes becomes insecure, the schedule can be changed to keep the child safe.
 Schedules can also change with relocation.
 Your attorney can convince the court whether moving out is in the child’s best interest.

 Your children’s needs tend to change as they grow up.
 Also, a parent can experience financial challenges that may interfere with his or her ability to provide child support.
 An experienced Westlake Village divorce modifications attorney can help with the whole process.

 When a parent loses a job or receives a major raise, he may qualify for a spousal support modification.
 Also, there are times when one of the parents remarries and he may not need financial support any longer.

-Change in income – Your finances is a major factor to determine whether you qualify for a child support or alimony modification.
+Change in income – Your finances are a major factor to determine whether you qualify for child support or alimony modification.

 Problems with substance abuse – Parents struggling with drug or alcohol abuse don’t provide a stable environment to raise children.
 So the court generally grants a modification under such circumstances.